 3) Content on self-compassion, shame, and self-criticism from around the web.
 We curate content related to compassion in psychotherapy.
 We try to pull together the best resources that we run across in our learning and research and post it to the site and our newsletter.
 These might be videos you could show to clients, handouts that we've discovered in our searches, or new research articles you might be interested in.
 If you find something interesting that might be worth sharing, we'd love to hear about it.

 Jason Luoma, Ph.D. is founder of ACTwithCompassion and a leading researcher in the area of shame, self-stigma, and interventions for those difficulties.
 He is also co-founder of Portland Psychotherapy Clinic, Research, & Training Center, a unique research and training clinic where proceeds from services go to fund scientific research.
 Jason is an internationally recognized trainer in ACT and author of Learning Acceptance and Commitment Therapy, a book popular with professionals for its mixture of sophistication and accessibility.
-He has over 30 publications on shame, stigma, emotion-focused therapy, and ACT including publishing first randomized trial of an ACT approach to shame in the Journal of Consulting and Clinical Psychology.
+He has almost 50 publications on shame, stigma, emotion-focused therapy, and ACT including publishing first randomized trial of an ACT approach to shame in the Journal of Consulting and Clinical Psychology.
 He also maintains a clinical practice focused on helping people with chronic shame and self-criticism to develop more self-compassion.

 Jenna LeJeune, Ph.D. is co-founder of and Director of Clinical Services at Portland Psychotherapy Clinic, Research, and Training Center.
 Her research primarily focuses on interventions designed to decrease mental health stigma and developing compassion-focused interventions for those struggling with shame and self-criticism.
 In her clinical practice, Jenna specializes in using ACT, with a focus on the ways in which compassion and perspective taking interventions can help those struggling with various relationship difficulties, including problems with intimacy, trauma-related relationship challenges, and also struggles a person may have in their relationship with their own body.